-We finance our business using equity and a moderate level of debt from a wide variety of sources.
+We finance our business using equity and Our financing model is based on the a moderate level of debt from a wide variety of sources.
 We are relationshipdriven and value consistency and reliability with our lenders but we also look to be progressive and innovative.